pawelgrzybek/pawelgrzybek.com/content/posts/2019-07-11-i-built-a-thing-instagram-line-break.md

 ---
 title: "I built a thing!
 Instagram line break!"
-description: "Instagram doesn't want you to insert a line breaks in a caption and bio.
+description: "Instagram doesn't want you to insert line breaks in captions and bios.
 Thats the reason why I created this little web app.
 Enjoy!"
 photo: 2019-07-11.jpg
 draft: true
 ---

 It was a great day cycling around Peak District with my friends.
 I came back home very keen to share on Instagram few pictures that I took that day.
-I prepared few really cool pictures but I really struggled to add a description in a format that I wanted it to be.
-Turns out that Instagram doesn't want you to insert a line breaks between caption paragraphs (apparently the same restriction applies to bio).
+I prepared a few really cool pictures but I really struggled to add a description in a format that I wanted it to be.
+Turns out that Instagram doesn't want you to insert line breaks between caption paragraphs (apparently the same restriction applies to bio).
 "There must be a way to do it" I thought, and two hours later I came out with…

 ## Instagram line break